GlennCavarle/WebCopper/doc/getting_started/README.md

 The server is only the bridge between your application and the external world.
 It creates requests (AKHttpRequest) from client raw data, it serves them to the registred handlers and finally it converts the returning responses (AKHttpResponse) to raw data in order to be returned to the client.

-Basically, you can register your application ans start a server as below :
+Basically, you can register your application ans start a server as below:

 ```smalltalk
 "2) Start the server"